NASA's DART mission to deliberately crash into an asteroid: What you need to know

 Target acquired: Dimorphos

-Somewhere in our solar system lies a grayish space rock about a half mile wide known as Didymos, which, with a gentle gravitational pull, keeps a companion asteroid on a leash.
+Cruising through our solar system is a grayish space rock about a half mile wide known as Didymos, which, with a gentle gravitational pull, keeps a companion asteroid on a leash.
 That second, smaller fragment orbiting Didymos is DART's target: Dimorphos.

-In late 2022, the DART spacecraft is poised to autonomously navigate toward and collide with Dimorphos when it's about 7 million miles from Earth -- their closest point to Earth.
+In late 2022, the DART spacecraft is poised to autonomously navigate toward and collide with Dimorphos when it's about 7 million miles from Earth -- its closest point to Earth.

-NASA predicts the crash will be strong enough to adjust Dimorphos's orbital period by a few minutes.
+NASA predicts the crash will be strong enough to adjust Dimorphos' orbital period by a few minutes.
 Calculations show the impact will bring Dimorphos closer to Didymos.

 "Mostly, what we're looking to do is change the speed of the incoming object by a centimeter per second or so.
 That's not very fast, but if you do it enough seconds in advance, you can cause it to miss the Earth entirely," according to the mission overview by Johns Hopkins University's Applied Physics Laboratory.